-At December 31, 2013, the System had four Banks (three Farm Credit Banks and one Agricultural Credit Bank).
+At December 31, 2014, the System had four Banks (three Farm Credit Banks and one Agricultural Credit Bank).
 The Banks' lending operations include wholesale loans to their affiliated Associations and loan participations in eligible loans purchased from Associations, other Banks and non-System lenders.
-In addition, CoBank, as the Agricultural Credit Bank, has additional nationwide authority to make retail loans directly to cooperatives and other eligible entities.
+In addition, CoBank, as the Agricultural Credit Bank, has additional nationwide authority to make retail loans directly to agricultural and rural infrastructure cooperatives and businesses and other eligible entities.